 The Ray Family

 In 1852, Armelia and Henry Jarvis Ray’s daughter married Christopher Atwood Eldridge, whose father had moved the family to Surry a decade earlier.
-By 1862, both Christopher and Margaret were dead and their two young sons, my great-grandfather and great grand-uncle, went to live with their grandfather, Hezekiah Eldridge.
+By 1862, both Christopher and Margaret were dead and their two young sons, my great-grandfather and great grand-uncle, went to live with their grandfather, Knowles Godfrey Eldridge.

 The Ray family, it turns out, arrived in Maine as part of a wave of immigrants that moved from Scotland to Northern Ireland before bringing their Presbyterian beliefs to Boston in the early 1700s.
-These beliefs clashed with the dominating Puritan church and many of them moved north, including the Rays.
+These beliefs clashed with the dominating Puritan church and many of them moved north, including the Rays and the Pattens.
 (Read the full story of Margaret Ann Ray’s Scots-Irish parentage here.)

 The Wormwood Branch